linhy24/rust_file_manager/README.md

 Get 4 out of 6 commands/flags to work

 - 125% goal (if the project turns out to be easier than you thought):<br/>
-Add more flags/options for customization
+Implement threading for each command and add more flags/options for customization

 ## Specific aims and objectives
 - Emulate the functionality of linux commands using Rust